0n0w1c/IR3_Assets_resources/readme.md

-*Startup setting to enable tin ore and item (no recipes)* (default: disabled) *Startup setting to enable gold ore and item (no recipes)* (default: disabled) *Startup setting to enable natural gas fissures and fluid (no recipes)* (default: disabled) Natural gas has a fuel value of 0.4MJ, can be used with the gas generator.
+*Startup setting to enable tin ore and item (no recipes)* (default: disabled) *Startup setting to enable gold ore and item (no recipes)* (default: disabled) *Startup setting to enable natural gas fissures and fluid (no recipes)* (default: disabled) *Startup setting to enable sour gas fissures and fluid (no recipes)* (default: disabled)

+Note: Natural gas has a fuel value of 0.4MJ and can be used with a gas generator.

 If the IR3 Assets are not installed, this mod will do nothing.